oci-landing-zones/terraform-oci-modules-networking/examples/oke-examples/flannel/README.md

 (\*) For a cleaner drawing, the diagram shows two NAT gateways.
 Only one NAT gateway is actually deployed.

-This topology is also discussed in the [OCI documentation](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengnetworkconfigexample.htm#example-flannel-cni-privatek8sapi_privateworkers_publiclb).
+This topology is discussed in the [OCI documentation](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengnetworkconfigexample.htm#example-flannel-cni-privatek8sapi_privateworkers_publiclb).

 Examples of OKE configurations that deploy in this network topology:
 - [Flannel Basic No Access Automation](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke/examples/flannel/basic): a Flannel-based OKE cluster with no cluster access automation.